Key Takeaways

 This is where working with a modern data partner matters.
 Reliable, regularly updated POI data ensures spatial insights reflect what exists on the ground today, not what existed months ago.

-High-quality places data, including precise footprints, detailed attributes, and comprehensive coverage, provides the foundation needed to support meaningful spatial analysis across industries
+High-quality place data, including precise footprints, detailed attributes, and comprehensive coverage, provides the foundation needed to support meaningful spatial analysis across industries.

 Getting started with Spatial Analysis